SCLOrkHub/SCLOrkTools/src/doc/reference/Confab-Design-Document.md

 - get string: pass the string directly over OSC
 - get image: way to ask for an image that's been rescaled
 - get meme: pre-process a meme, cache into file, send it
+- copy code: push code assets directly to or from the paste buffer